jlralph/csv-to-api-conversion/README.md

 - The application adds the `X-Requested-With: Java` header to all Qualys API requests.
 - If a start timestamp is provided, only records with create or deactivated timestamps after or equal to this value are processed.
 - If `suppressApiCall` is set to `true`, no API calls are made and only dry-run output is printed.
+- All summary output is logged to both the logger and the console.

 ---